Frequently asked questions - Valley Gardens Phase 3

 What will the project do for air quality?

 The 2019 Air Quality Status Report highlights that over the long term pollutant levels in the Valley Gardens area are steadily improving.
 Within the Phase 3 project boundary air quality readings are well within legal limits and are predicted to remain so following construction of Phase 3.
-To support Phase 3 project monitoring, an additional air quality monitor will be located on the A23 junction at St James Street.
+To support Phase 3 project monitoring, an additional air quality monitor has been located on the A23 junction at St James Street.

 How will walking routes be improved?